maverickg59/macos-text-to-speech/README.md

-# Ottotone - STT
+# Ottotone - Speech-to-Text Menubar App for macOS

-Ottotone is a macOS app that provides quick speech-to-text transcription using Faster Whisper.
-Record audio via global hotkey with auto-stop on silence detection.
-Transcribe to clipboard or paste at cursor.
+Ottotone is a powerful macOS menubar application that provides quick and efficient speech-to-text transcription using the faster-whisper library.
+It enables users to seamlessly record audio via a global hotkey, automatically stop recording when silence is detected, and output the transcribed text either to the clipboard or directly to the cursor position.

+## Key Features

+- **Global Hotkey Support**: Trigger recording with a customizable global hotkey (default: Command+Shift+Space)
+- **Intelligent Silence Detection**: Automatically stops recording after detecting silence following speech
+- **Multiple Whisper Models**: Choose from different model sizes (tiny, base, small, medium, large) to balance speed vs. accuracy
+- **Flexible Output Options**: Select between "Copy to Clipboard" or "Paste at Cursor" modes
+- **Comprehensive Permission Management**: Built-in handling of microphone, accessibility, and input monitoring permissions
+- **Configurable Transcription Settings**: Adjust silence threshold, max silence duration, temperature, and VAD filtering
+- **Native macOS Integration**: Uses native macOS APIs through pyobjc for menubar integration and keyboard events

-## Prerequisites
+## System Requirements

+- macOS 10.15 (Catalina) or later
-- Python 3.12 or higher
+- Python 3.12 or higher for development
-- UV package manager
+- UV package manager (recommended) or pip

 ## Running the Application